wongjiahau/Database-Assignment-2/Query-Specification.md

 3. DVDs title which include the specific keystar featured.

-4. Number of comments for DVD whichever has 3 star rating or above.
+4. Number of comments for DVD whichever has average of 3 star rating or above.

 5. DVDs with same genre released between specific range of years.